Mine & Mint Proof-of-Work Tokens on Avalanche

 Token Supply

-The maximum supply consists of about $\bold{1.157T}$ $\times$ $\bold{10^{64}}$ for THOR, $\bold{1.240T}$ $\times$ $\bold{10^{64}}$ for LOKI and $\bold{796.794T}$ $\times$ $\bold{10^{64}}$ for the ODIN tokens, where the amount per mint is determined by the number of $\text{leading-zeros}$ of the $hash$ of the provided $nonce$ number.
-Further, each $hash$ can only be used once which effectively puts a hard limit on the total supply.
-However, due to these limits being very high, for all practical purposes the supply of each token can be treated as infinite — similarly for the aTHOR, aLOKI and aODIN tokens.
+XPOW: The maximum supply of minable XPOWs consists of at least $\bold{0.930T}$ $\times$ $\bold{10^{64}}$ tokens, where the amount per mint is determined by the number of $\text{leading-zeros}$ of the $hash$ of the provided $nonce$ number.
+Further, each $hash$ can only be used once (per hour) which effectively puts a limit on the total supply.
+However, due to it being very high, the supply of the XPOW tokens can for all practical purposes be treated as infinite.

 Mining and Minting